 When we put so many expectations and conditions on another person, who is just as imperfect as us, we keep asking for that constant validation and effort from the other person to satiate our needs.
 Sooner or later, one of them gives up because a relationship built on conditions is weak at the foundation.
 Just because you have a little chemistry with someone does not guarantee that you are compatible with that someone.
 Everyone is a little crazy but you have got to find the kind of crazy that is compatible with yours.
 Chemistry is easy to find.

 A good relationship should improve the psychological well being of someone and not destroy it little by little.
 A lot of relationships these days are bounded by conditions and responsibilities we throw at the other person, the responsibilities that we can’t take for ourselves.
 Pop culture has got us into projecting our expectations onto the other person, failing to recognize them for who they are.
-We develop a delusional obsession over someone onto whom we project our innermost fantasies.
+We develop a delusional obsession over someone onto whom we project our innermost fantasies at.
 So before you go on loving someone else, you have got to love yourself first.
+Self compassion and inner peace is the new success.

 It has been fifteen days since I quit smoking and I have to tell you that the last few days have been the worst days of my life.